 Our Annual Reports give a clear insight into the work that we’ve been involved in and who we’ve partnered with.
-It also gives an overview of how our membership is growing and how the network is growing and become more active in learning for sustainability across the whole of Scotland.
+It also gives an overview of how our membership and our network are growing and becoming more active in learning for sustainability across the whole of Scotland.

 Understanding the big issues that shape our world has never been more important.
 Issues like climate change, gender equality and how to live sustainably affect – and connect – us all: wherever we are in the world.

-Connecting Classrooms through Global Learning is an exciting new programme that supports schools across the globe to collaborate on and learn about these big issues.
+From 2019 – 2021, the Connecting Classrooms through Global Learning programme supported schools across the globe to collaborate on and learn about these big issues.

-It supports teachers and students to enhance and develop the confidence, skills, knowledge, values and attitudes they need to thrive in an increasingly interconnected world – and create positive change as part of a whole-setting approach to Learning for Sustainability.
+Through a combination of fully-funded professional learning; and funding, expert support & resources for local & global school partnerships, it enabled teachers and students to enhance and develop the confidence, skills, knowledge, values and attitudes they need to thrive in an increasingly interconnected world – and create positive change as part of a whole-setting approach to Learning for Sustainability and the UN Sustainable Development Goals.

 Consultancy, Facilitated Workshops & Talks